Jakub21/One-GPU-Passthrough/README.md

 - ~~Mouse problem resolved itself~~
     - However during audio tweaks it still sometimes broke after returning to Debian
 - I tested audio in the VM and it is not working (I am not using the GPU audio interface that's been passed through)
+  - Audio is tested by opening Firefox and playing a YouTube video

 **Next steps:**